We Do It for the Kids: Pediatric Dentistry in NYC

 - Use age-appropriate methods to encourage proper self-care and oral hygiene

 - Take “pictures” (x-rays) if the child is comfortable

 - Make a plan for any necessary therapeutic needs

 In pediatric dentistry, there’s a high level of psychology involved in the way we help our young patients during their care procedures.
-Through key language skills, voice control, protective stabilization, sedation options, and a tell-show-do approach, our Greenwich Village pediatric dentist can help even the most behaviorally challenged or anxious child get through their visit.
+Through key language skills, voice control, protective stabilization, sedation options, and a tell-show-do approach, our Greenwich Village pediatric dentist can help even the most behaviorally challenged/anxious child experience a successful visit.

 No level of sedation is appropriate for everyone, including children.
 We offer a variety of sedative choices based on the physical, developmental, and behavioral needs of each child.
 There’s no need to take your little one to a hospital or surgery center for their necessary care.
 Thanks to our in-house IV sedation, oral conscious sedation, and nitrous oxide sedation, it’s possible to help your child enjoy a healthy smile regardless of how much treatment they need.

 Our top priority is to help your child keep his or her smile healthy, so that they need less treatment in the future, or ideally, so they can avoid dental problems altogether.
 We do this by offering age-appropriate therapies like:

 - Comprehensive exams and orthodontic screenings